Visit India, the Land of Crafts, and experience the thrill of learning a traditional skill

-Each programme runs over seven days, and includes four full days and two half days tuition and a final day of traditional celebration for the Spring Kite Festival.
+Each programme runs over seven days, and includes four full days and two half days tuition.
 The workshops are conducted in locations specially selected for the subject, such as heritage palaces, craft studios and traditional workshops.

 Wonderful Workshops cultural programme

-The programme also offers a wide range of cultural activities, including a celebration lunch for the annual Kite Festival, expeditions to little-known museums, guided early-morning walks in the old walled city, visits to private collections and accompanied tours to the bazaars in order to enhance your chosen subject and provide inspiration.
-This all resuts in an exhibition of work produced by those who wish to participate on the final day, with a Gala Lunch at a historic Haveli in the old city of Jaipur.
+The programme also includes a wide range of cultural activities, including expeditions to little-known museums, guided early-morning walks in the old walled city, visits to private collections and accompanied tours to the bazaars in order to enhance your chosen subject and provide inspiration.
+This all resuts in an exhibition of work produced by all the participants on the final day, with a Gala Lunch at a historic Haveli in the old city of Jaipur.

 You will be welcomed to the workshops at a garden tea party on the first afternoon where you will be given your individual itineraries and introduced to your teachers and fellow participants.
-This will be followed with a demonstration by colourful local entertainers in the Diggi Palace Durbar Hall.
-During the week there will be other evening concert performances by talented folk musicians of Rajasthan arranged for your enjoyment by musician Georgie Pope.
+During the week there will be virtuoso evening concert performances by talented folk musicians of Rajasthan specially arranged for your enjoyment in the Diggi Palace Durbar Hall.

 This is an unusual and extraordinary week in which to discover the colourful and generous Rajasthani way of life, combined with a unique learning experience.
 Through our excellent local contacts, we have created a programme that gives you a taste of the best that Jaipur can offer.
 The workshops week is a truly joyful experience and we are delighted to have many participants returning each year to enjoy it again and again.

-This Wonderful Workshops programme is co-ordinated by Frances Ronaldson assisted by Louisa Tomlinson, with further help from Cleo Pollock & Patricia Higgins in India.
+The Wonderful Workshops programme is coordinated by Frances Ronaldson and assisted by Louisa Tomlinson, with further help from Cleo Pollock & Patricia Higgins in India.

 Frances Ronaldson is a textile designer who has worked in India and led textile study trips over the last twenty years.
 She was in charge of the textile section at the Contemporary Applied Arts Gallery in London, as well as teaching and lecturing at various art colleges.